 - Congo Brazzaville - elections - fraud

-AFP - Congo's government was expected on Wednesday to release provisional election results as rights groups and opposition politicians stepped up their criticism of the conduct of the poll.
+AFP - Congo's government delayed until Wednesday the release of provisional election results as rights groups and opposition politicians stepped up their criticism of the conduct of the poll.

 The government had been expected to release on Tuesday the full provisional results of an election in which President Denis Sassou Nguesso faced 12 challengers who have cried fraud.